Professional and Technical Writing - Minor

 113 Satterfield Hall

 The Professional and Technical Writing minor provides training in writing, editing, proofreading and publishing for students seeking to enter professional or technical fields that demand strong written communication.
-In selecting electives within the minor, students are encouraged to combine choices into an area of emphasis, such as digital/web writing; technical and scientific writing; editing and publishing; or public advocacy writing.

 - Ashtabula Campus